 The Department of Fine Arts has two constituents: the Visual Arts and Music.
 Candidates for the M.L.A. degree may take course work in these areas and, with the approval of the department head, may focus on either one for thesis purposes.
-Teachers or prospective public school teachers who wish to earn the M.Ed. degree with certification in art N-12 may pursue that pro-
+Teachers or prospective public school teachers who wish to earn the M.Ed. degree with certification in art N-12 may pursue that program at AUM.
+See the graduate advisor in the School of Education and Dr. Susan Hood, Department of Fine Arts, for additional information.
+Also available in the School of Education is a program of certification in art for nontraditionally prepared undergraduates.